 Donkeys may have a solid reputation for being stubborn, but they are also very intelligent and even sweet, lovable, and gentle with their humans.
 It’s no wonder you are looking for some delicious fresh treats to spoil your adorable burro, but it’s always advised to check into certain foods to make sure they’re safe for consumption.

 Many fresh fruits and vegetables make excellent treats for donkeys and strawberries are an excellent choice.
-As with any treat, they should only be fed in small amounts and moderation.
+Donkeys can eat strawberries, but as with any treat, strawberries should only be fed to donkeys in small amounts and in moderation.
 Keep reading to learn more about what makes strawberries a great treat and some other dos and don’ts when it comes to feeding your donkey.

 Benefits of Strawberries